SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 and the closing delimiter must be on its own line.
-Inside a multiline regular expression literal, the extended regular expression syntax is enabled by default --- for example, whitespace is ignored and comments are allowed.
+Inside a multiline regular expression literal, the extended regular expression syntax is enabled by default --- specifically, whitespace is ignored and comments are allowed.

 ..
 TODO As details about the multiline syntax shake out during SE review, like indentation and whitespace,